 How to Use Basic OBDII Code Reader For Beginners

-In this article I will try to give all the basic info about obdii code reader and scanner to help beginners who are interested in Do-it-yourself (diy) auto repairs have a head start.
+In this article I will try to give all the basic info about obdii code reader and scanner to help beginners who are interested in Do-it-yourself (DIY) auto repairs to have a head start.

-The idea is to answer all the questions a novice would ask to have foundational knowledge about self automobile diagnostics and repairs.
+The idea is to answer all the questions a novice would ask to have basic knowledge about self automobile diagnostics and repairs.

 What is an OBD II Code Reader?

 Have you ever had problems with your car and took it to the auto shop?
 Did you also experience being told by the mechanic that everything is under control and fixing the problem is sure to be a cinch?
 Did they also charge you separately for fluids, a certain part, and other expenses?

 Well, with an obdii code reader, you will have an easier time detecting car problems.
 This is because the technology is a good way to diagnose certain problems in cars.